 The following is an in-depth review of the Hilidac Audirect Beam 3 Plus which is a dongle-type DSD512 capable portable DAC and balanced headphone amplifier.
 It is priced at $189.99

-Disclaimer: This sample was sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Shenzhen Audio and Hilidac for giving us this opportunity.

 To read more about Audirect products previously featured on Headfonics please click here.

 Note, that this article follows our latest scoring guidelines which you can read up on here.

 Just shy of breaking the $200 budget, the Hilidac Audirect Beam 3 Plus offers on-the-go flexibility as well as enhanced wired technicalities which are well within expectations of a biscuit-sized dongle DAC/Amp.

 The number of dongle DAC/Amp enthusiasts has continually grown thanks to the portability and value it offers which is usually at a greater impact than what DAPs and separate setups have.

 And at the same time, this market segment is also increasingly getting competitive and creative with manufacturers pulling tech from full-size counterparts and squeezing it into the realm of pocketable.

 So, as the natural step up from the Beam 3 Pro which is a USB dongle only, the Beam 3 Plus is set to be the current forerunner in Hilidac’s portfolio in both features and size.
 It’s interesting to see if the longtime producer of dongles is ready to break the mold.